What is Equal Employment Opportunity?

 What should I do if I believe that I have been subjected to any type of unlawful harassment or discrimination at the University?

-You should immediately contact your immediate supervisor, dean, an unlawful harassment panel member or the University's Senior Director & Title IX Officer, Ms. Renee Coker, at (646) 592-4336 for assistance.
+You should immediately contact your immediate supervisor, a dean, an unlawful harassment panel member, Title IX Coordinator, and/or Deputy Title IX Coordinator.

 What is my recourse if I am retaliated against because I filed a complaint of unlawful harassment/discrimination?